What is ENT Genetics?

-- One of the most common birth defects is congenital deafness affecting as many as 3 in every 1,000 babies born
+- Congenital deafness, a highly common birth defect, is seen in as many as 3 in 1,000 babies

 - Inherited genetic defects play an important role in congenital hearing loss, contributing to about 60% of deafness occurring in infants

 - It is also likely that genetics plays an important role in hearing loss in the elderly

 - Hearing loss and deafness can be due to inherited genetic defects, medical problems, environmental exposure, trauma, and medications

 - Hearing loss is the most common birth defect and the most prevalent sensorineural disorder